mcrae1/Script-X735-Libreelec/README.md

 - shutdown_x735.sh
 - softshutdown.sh
+- shutdownirq.py

 ## Work in progress

-- directly support for RPi5 (migration of the shell scripts to pinctrl)
+- migration of the shell scripts to pinctrl
-- remove logical issues in shutdownirq.py
-- migration of shutdownirq.py to lgpio